payman21/computational_cognitive_neuro_resources/README.md

 - [fMRIPrep](https://fmriprep.org/en/stable/) - fMRIPrep: A Robust Preprocessing Pipeline for fMRI Data
 - [CorticalParcellation](https://freesurfer.net/fswiki/CorticalParcellation_DU15NET) - A novel 15-network parcellation of the cerebral cortex, constructed by estimating networks from functional MRI (fMRI) data
 - [NEST](https://www.nest-simulator.org/) - NEST is a simulator for spiking neural network models that focuses on the dynamics, size and structure of neural systems rather than on the exact morphology of individual neurons.
-- [BrainPy](https://github.com/brainpy/BrainPy)BrainPy is a flexible, efficient, and extensible framework for computational neuroscience and brain-inspired computation
+- [BrainPy](https://github.com/brainpy/BrainPy) - BrainPy is a flexible, efficient, and extensible framework for computational neuroscience and brain-inspired computation
+- [pynapple](https://pynapple-org.github.io/pynapple/) - pynapple is a light-weight python library for neurophysiological data analysis.
+- [fastplotlib](https://github.com/fastplotlib/fastplotlib) - fastplotlib is a next-gen plotting library built using the pygfx rendering engine that can utilize modern GPUs so it is very fast!
+It is an expressive plotting library that enables rapid prototyping for large scale explorative scientific visualization.
+- [nemos](https://github.com/flatironinstitute/nemos) - nemos is a statistical modeling framework for systems neuroscience, with a current focus on electrophysiology, fully compatible with pynapple.
+As of today, its core functionality includes the implementation of the Generalized Linear Model (GLM) for spike train analysis.

 ## Books